wyattshapiro/nyc_311/README.md

 ### Entities

-The database is structured as a star schema for analysis of complaints.
+The database is structured as a star schema for analysis of 311 service requests.
 As such, the fact table (ie center of the star) will be complaints, and it will have it's associated dimensions related as foreign keys.

 Fact table
 - complaints: ???